-John: There are probably a couple of us we could put the word expert on but since I am the building and facilities manager for this building, since the plane is in the building, I take a certain amount of pride on making sure I know a lot about the plane as well.
+John: There are probably a couple of us we could put the word expert on.
+However, since I am the building and facilities manager for this building, and the plane is in the building, I take a certain amount of pride on making sure I know a lot about the plane as well.

 John: President Nixon.